fanf2/nsnotifyd/README.md

 ### Dependencies

-BSD and Mac OS have a sufficiently recent resolver.
+The main requirement is the BIND-8 libc resolver.
+BSD and Mac OS ship with a sufficiently recent resolver.
 On a Debian-like Linux you should install libbind4-dev.
 Otherwise, the configure script will download libbind and build and link with it statically.

 ### Latest release